 MINNESOTA’S 21ST SECRETARY OF STATE Elected in Nov.
 2006 Sworn into office Jan.
 2, 2007

-Ritchie also oversees a wide range of services for Minnesota businesses provided by the Office of Secretary of State, including the archiving of official documents.
-He is also responsible for administering Safe at Home, Minnesota’s address confidentiality program.
+Ritchie also oversees a wide range of services for Minnesota businesses, including the archiving of official and corporate documents, and administering Safe at Home, Minnesota’s address confidentiality program.

-Secretary Ritchie serves on the State Executive Council, the State Board of Investment, the Twin Cities Army Community Advisory Board and on the Board of the Minnesota Historical Society.
-He served as president of the National Association of Secretaries of State during 2011 and has been a member of the NASS executive board since 2010.
-He was recently appointed by Governor Dayton to co-chair the Civil War Commemoration Task Force.
+Secretary Ritchie serves on the State Executive Council, State Board of Investment, Twin Cities Army Community Advisory Board, Minnesota National Guard Senior Advisory Council and Board of the Minnesota Historical Society.
+He is active in the National Association of Secretaries of State, serving as president in 2011.
+He also co-chairs the Civil War Commemoration Task Force.

-Secretary Ritchie has been a faculty member for election law seminars conducted by the Minnesota Institute for Legal Education, the Minnesota and Hennepin County Bar Associations, the University of Minnesota and William and Mary Law School.
+Secretary Ritchie has been a faculty member for election law seminars conducted by the Minnesota Institute for Legal Education, the Minnesota Bar Association, the University of Minnesota and William and Mary Law School.

 Free viewers are required for some of the attached documents.